 5.3 The SRA considers the impact or risk of harm was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-The firm carries out the majority of its work in conveyancing, with over three quarters in scope of the regulations, which puts it at a greater risk of being used to launder money.
+The firm carries just over a quarter of its work in conveyancing, which puts it at a significant risk of being used to launder money.
 There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.